pgiffy/SwedishFish/README.md

 The data can be found at here: https://cmu.app.box.com/s/p687exyr279wny7fb2rb36wifvavvu3f

-This data was borrowed from an algorithm called catfish.
+This data was borrowed from an algorithm called catfish (https://github.com/Kingsford-Group/catfish).
 We were tasked with beating catfish, so we are using identical data sets so comparison will be unbiased.

 # Presentation
 A poster on this was presented at MSU, and a paper will most likely be written in the near future.